 07 of 07

 Visiting County Westmeath and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
+One of the most beloved nighttime activities is a trip to a local pub to join a traditional Irish music session.
 Why not give it a try?

 Moate - "Egan's"